rebcabin/tangledown/README.md

 #### The Expander ####

 The following function does one round of block expansion.
 The caller must check whether any `block` tags remain, and keep running the expander until there are no more `block` tags.
-Our functional fu might be apalled, but we don't have to be recursive _all the time_.
+Our functional fu might be appalled, but we don't have to be recursive _all the time_.
 Sometimes it's just easier to iterate.

 <noweb name="expandBlocks">